 FALSE!

-If your vote didn't change anything, there would have been no need for hundreds of years of voter intimidation, poll taxes, literacy tests, and other forms of voter suppression by local and state governments across the country.
+If your vote didn't change anything, there wouldn't have been hundreds of years of voter intimidation, poll taxes, literacy tests, and other forms of voter suppression by local and state governments across the country.

-I don't feel informed enough to know which way to vote, so I shouldn't vote.
+I don't feel well-informed to vote, so I shouldn't vote.

 FALSE!

-Even the most politically engaged people don't know everything about every race on the ballot!
-It's still important to try to educate yourself using nonpartisan resources like Ballotpedia and Voter's Edge.
+Even the most politically informed individuals don't know everything about everything on the ballot!
+It's still important to educate yourself using nonpartisan resources like Ballotpedia and Voter's Edge.
 You can also find the webpages of candidates and ballot measures using your preferred online search engine.

-If I leave something blank on my ballot, my ballot won't be counted.
+If I leave something blank on my ballot, the ballot won't be counted.

 FALSE!

-If a voter doesn’t make a choice for a particular contest, no vote is recorded for that contest only.
+If a voter doesn’t make a choice for a particular race, no vote is recorded for that race only.
 The rest of the ballot still counts.
-You can vote for as many or as few contests on your ballot as you choose.
-If there's a race or two where you still feel too uninformed or conflicted to vote, you don't have to!
+You can vote for as many or as few races on your ballot as you choose.
+If there's a race or two where you are unsure or too conflicted on how to vote, you don't have to!

 Vote-by-mail ballots are thrown out if they arrive after Election Day.